Stewardship

 • The attitude of stewardship is an upgrade over “ownership” because it starts with self-empowerment now while respecting all those who have come before and will come after.

-• Stewardship is meant to be shared, by all.
+• Stewardship is meant to be shared.
 It’s inclusive.

 Leave the Campsite Better Than You Found It

 We often “outsource” the tending.
-When we get a hotel room, we’re paying someone to have cleaned and prepared it for us, and to tend to it after we leave.
-Those that do such tending can relate too many stories of abuse, destruction, and theft.
-It’s almost like many people who rent a hotel room feel entitled to take and feel no connection to those who came before nor those who come after.
+When we get a hotel room, we’re paying someone to clean and prepare it for us and to tend to it after we leave.
+Those who do such tending can relate to too many stories of abuse, destruction, and theft.
+It’s almost like many people who rent a hotel room feel entitled to take and feel no connection to those who came before or those who will come after.

-Imagine you are taking your family for their first camping trip.
+Imagine you are taking your family on their first camping trip.
 You visited the site early in the season and knew you wanted to stay there three months later.

 What if everyone who camped at that site that season depleted it?
 Left trash?
 Never bothered to clear the ashes from the fire ring?
 Abused the picnic table?